facebookresearch/CompilerGym/CONTRIBUTING.md

 3. A write-up of your approach.
 You may use the [submission template](/leaderboard/SUBMISSION_TEMPLATE.md) as a guide.

+Please make sure to update to the latest CompilerGym release prior to submission.
 We do not require that you submit the source code for your approach.
 Once you submit your pull request we will validate your results CSV files and may ask clarifying questions if we feel that those would be useful to improve reproducibility.
-Please [take a look here](https://github.com/facebookresearch/CompilerGym/pull/117) for an example of a well-formed pull request submission.
+[Take a look here](https://github.com/facebookresearch/CompilerGym/pull/117) for an example of a well-formed pull request submission.